msr-quarc/Liquid/GettingStarted.md

 We recommend placing the download into a folder named c:\Liquid.
 If you choose a different folder, you will need to create a c:\Liquid folder and copy LiquidTikZ.tex from your LIQUi|> folder into c:\Liquid.
+The samples and directions below assume that you have installed into the c:\Liquid directory.

 There are three ways to download LIQUi|>: